EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 I have a vague recollection that the physics involved started to overwhelm me.
 I was stuck trying to decide if you model the drivetrain physics from the asphalt to the tire (via frictional component) through the transmission and its gearing to the cylinders trying to turn a flywheel?
 Or do you go the reverse direction and start with the torque from the cylinders firing, work through the transmission, etc?
 It seemed like a problem where the math had to go both directions at the same time.

 Regardless, I seemed to have shelved the game sometime around April, 1990.
+Is it worth revisiting?
+Maybe you think
+<a href="https://en.wikipedia.org/wiki/Carmageddon">Carmageddon</a> finally (and thoroughly) scratched that
+cars-destroying-other-cars itch but I still think there is room for a top-down "Death Race 2000".

 If you decide to try the game out, I have been successful 1) `Car` —> `Open Car...` and select a car from the Cars folder then 2) select `File` —> `Test Run`.
 The keys `1`, `2`, `3`, and `4` shift gears (you need to shift to 1st gear right away), the mouse button is the accelerator, moving the mouse left and right is how you steer.